Problem with a used car

 Used car warranties are agreed between you and the dealer when you are negotiating the sale.
 They are usually non-transferable.
 This means that you will have to go back to the garage or car dealer you bought the car from to get repairs done under that warranty.

 A warranty or guarantee gives you extra protections but it does not replace your statutory rights when goods are faulty.
-The seller still has a legal duty to provide you with a repair, replacement or refund if the car turns out not to be as described, of satisfactory quality or fit for the stated purpose.
+The seller still has a legal duty to provide you with a repair, replacement or refund if the car turns out not to be of satisfactory quality and durability or match what was set out in the contract.

 Read more about guarantees and warranties.